Understanding Lactose Intolerance

 - If you have removed all the gluten from your diet and you are still having symptoms, you may have lactose intolerance.

 - There are several ways to test for lactose intolerance — a trial at home or the hydrogen breath test is the most common.

 - Keep a food diary or avoid lactose for a week to help you figure out if you have lactose intolerance.
 You may need to limit your intake of lactose while your intestine heals.

 - Lactose intolerance can usually be controlled on a low-lactose diet.
 Complete avoidance of lactose is usually not necessary.

-- Lactose Intolerance.
-National Digestive Diseases Information Clearinghouse.
-Accessed May 2, 2011.
+- Diagnosis of Lactose Intolerance.
+National Digestive Diseases Information Clearinghouse. www.niddk.nih.gov.
+Accessed March 1, 2022.